of graduate employers say relevant experience is essential to getting a job with them

 - EXCELLENT FACILITIES – Develop and apply your skills within our industry-standard kitchen and restaurant facilities on campus

 University College Birmingham is renowned for its outstanding food industry training facilities.
-As a student on our Culinary Arts Management master’s degree or postgraduate diploma, you will have access to our professional standard kitchens, award-winning training restaurants and state-of-the-art food development facilities.
+As a student on our Culinary Arts Management master’s degree or postgraduate diploma, you will have access to our professional standard kitchens, award-winning restaurant and state-of-the-art food development facilities.

 Our industry standard kitchens provide a real-time working environment for students on our food courses to develop their skills and are used regularly for prestigious competitions, including Michel Roux Jr’s annual scholarship contest